Ariana Grande Allegedly Fires Dancer Over Racial Slur

 Ariana fan @arigrande_ITA posted several screen shots of an Instagram direct message conversation Grande’s former dancer supposedly had with a fan.

-In the screen shots posted to Twitter earlier this month, Lady Cultura appeared to defend her use of the word and claimed that the screen shot of her Snapchat post had been taken out of context.
+In the screenshots posted to Twitter earlier this month, Lady Cultura appeared to defend her use of the word and claimed that the screenshot of her Snapchat post had been taken out of context.

 “Simply saying that word doesn’t make you racist,” she added.

-After heading out on tour back in February, Grande is finally set to wrap the ‘Dangerous Woman Tour’ this week.
+After heading out on tour back in February, Grande is finally set to wrap the “Dangerous Woman Tour” this week.

-The star has two shows left on her international tour, which has already stretched across Europe, Oceania, North America and South America, with her final concert set to take place at AsiaWorld–Arena in Hong Kong on September 21.
+The star has two shows left on her international tour, which has already stretched across Europe, Oceania, North America, and South America, with her final concert set to take place at AsiaWorld–Arena in Hong Kong on September 21.

-Ariana’s ‘Dangerous Woman Tour’ has undoubtedly been a rollercoaster ride for the singer over the past few months, most notably after a suicide bomber detonated a nail bomb in the foyer of Manchester Arena in Manchester, U.K., on May 22 shortly after she’d finished performing.
+Ariana’s “Dangerous Woman Tour” has undoubtedly been a rollercoaster ride for the singer over the past few months, most notably after a suicide bomber detonated a nail bomb in the foyer of Manchester Arena in Manchester, U.K., on May 22 shortly after she’d finished performing.

-22 people, including teenagers and children, died in the attack.
+Twenty-two people, including teenagers and children, died in the attack.

 More recently, Ariana Grande canceled her August 13 show in Vietnam due to undisclosed “health problems.”
 She issued a heartfelt apology to her fans via social media and vowed to re-visit the area at a later date.